dpt/davespace.co.uk/README.md

 This is a static site generated using my [modified version of gostatic](https://github.com/dpt/gostatic).

-The design is based on fonts of 16px on a 20px line height and images are ousted in favour of scalable Font Awesome icons.
+The design is based on fonts of 16px on a 20px line height.
+Decorative images are ousted in favour of scalable Font Awesome icons.

 Dependencies:
 * `lessc`: http://lesscss.org/